-- 1. By the end of your fourth term you are expected to complete your Transfer of Status. - The Transfer of Status procedure is not so much a critical assessment of your data, rather it is an assessment of the skills you have developed, your progress to date, your plans for your work and the likelihood of completion of the DPhil programme. - 3.
-GSO form .Complete a GSO.2 MSD form which includes a Training Needs Analysis form. - 4.
+- By the end of your fourth term (3rd term for 3-year students) you are expected to complete your Transfer of Status.
+The Transfer meeting must be held before the deadline date of your Transfer as shown in your Welcome letter. - 2.
+The Transfer of Status procedure is not so much a critical assessment of your data, rather it is an assessment of the skills you have developed, your progress to date, your plans for your work and the likelihood of completion of the DPhil programme. - 3.
+GSO form.
+Complete a GSO.2 MSD form which includes a Training Needs Analysis form. - 4.
 Assessor selection.
 Your supervisor is expected to nominate two assessors and to ensure that they are willing to act.
 Note that the supervisor is not permitted to be an assessor and may not be present at the transfer interview.
-One member of your Thesis Committee may be an assessor for your Confirmation meeting.
-You will undergo a formal oral assessment by the two assessors. - 5.
-Signatures Ensure that the GSO form is completed and signed by all parties to include yourself, your supervisor(s), your College local Graduate Advisor or Director of Graduate Studies and then forward it to your local Graduate Administrator.
-An assessors' report form and a copy of the Guidelines for Transfer of Status Assessors in the Medical Sciences will be sent to both assessors. - 6.
-Transfer report submission No less than two weeks before the date of the oral assessment, submit a copy of your report on progress to date directly to each assessor OR send two copies of the report with your GSO.2 MSD form to your local Graduate Administrator to send on to each assessor. - 7.
-Oral assessment It is recommended that your oral assessment takes place no later than mid-December if your transfer is due by the end of Michaelmas Term. - 8.
+One member of your Thesis Committee (p14) may be an assessor for your Transfer meeting.
+You will undergo a formal oral assessment by the two assessors.
+You are responsible for arranging this meeting. - 5.
+Signatures Ensure that the GSO form is completed and signed by all parties to include yourself, your supervisor(s), your College, local Graduate Advisor or Director of Graduate Studies. - 6.
+Transfer report submission.
+Submit the completed GSO form to the Graduate Studies Manager (graduate.enquiries@rdm.ox.ac.uk) at least two weeks prior to your Transfer meeting, stating the date of your meeting.
+This form together with an assessors' report form and a copy of the Guidelines for Transfer of Status Assessors in the Medical Sciences will be sent by the Graduate Studies Manager to both assessors in advance of the meeting. - 7.
 Approval by the Medical Sciences Board.
-The completed report indicating the assessors' recommendation will be returned to your Departmental graduate studies administrator following your oral assessment and will then be forwarded to the Divisional Graduate Studies Assistants along with the completed GSO.2 MSD form.
+The completed report indicating the assessors' recommendation will be returned to the Graduate Studies Manager following your oral assessment and will then be forwarded to the Divisional Graduate Studies Assistants along with the completed GSO.2 MSD form.
 Then, all of the documentation is sent to a representative of the Medical Sciences Board for approval.
 The transfer procedure is not complete until this approval has been gained; you will be notified directly in writing once the procedure is complete.